sanskrit/raw_etexts_english/blogs/manasataramgini/2008-06-16_the-atharvashiras-preserved-in-the-puranic-texts.md

 +++
-title = "The atharvashiras preserved in the purANicxa0texts"
+title = "The atharvashiras preserved in the purANic texts"

 +++
 I just decided to record this note even though I did not complete the